karayabin/universe-snapshot/universe/Ling/LingTalfi/README.md

 History Log
 =============

+- 1.23.20 -- 2021-03-22

+    - remove PackLightPluginCommand packing path for packing Ling.Light_Events open events

+- 1.23.19 -- 2021-03-18

+    - fix PackLightPluginCommand not packing Ling.Light_Events open events correctly

+- 1.23.18 -- 2021-03-18

+    - update PackLightPluginCommand, change some eco-structure's planetNames to dotNames

+- 1.23.17 -- 2021-03-08

+    - update PackLightPluginCommand, now copies the Light_Kit_Admin/lke pages if any in the assets/map

 - 1.23.16 -- 2021-03-08

     - update InitializePlanetCommand command, now use new README.md template, with lt install snippet